oracle/db-sharding/docker-based-sharding-deployment/README.md

 ## Copyright

-Copyright (c) 2014-2019 Oracle and/or its affiliates.
-All rights reserved.
+Copyright (c) 2014-2021 Oracle and/or its affiliates.